n7tae/doh/README.md

 ## Optionally, install the dashboard

 A simple dashboard can be installed.
-The web server is not robust enough for public access, but it's fine for operation behind a firewall.
-If you need a public webpage, you'll have to do this yourself.
+The php mini-web server is not robust enough for public access, but it's fine for operation behind a firewall.
+If you need a public webpage, you'll have to install this yourself.

-If you want an HTTP dashboard, it's easy to install:
+It's easy to install:

 ```bash
 sudo make installdash